 The hydrogen atom is the simplest atom of all, made of a single proton orbited by an electron.
 Some three quarters of all the ordinary matter in the universe is hydrogen, and the hydrogen atom is one of the best understood systems in physics.
 Comparison with antihydrogen offers a route to understanding the matter–antimatter asymmetry in the universe.

 The CERN Council admits Japan as an observer state.
 Japan announces a financial contribution to the LHC.
 The Japanese Minister for Education, Sciences and Culture offers a Daruma doll to CERN’s Director-General.
 According to Japanese tradition, an eye is painted on the doll to mark the beginning of the LHC project and the second eye must be drawn at the time of its completion.
 Japan makes two other major financial contributions to the LHC project in 1996 and 1998.

 Industrial robots are installed for manipulation of ISOLDE targets, which allows all target changes and manipulations of used target-ion-source systems to be made without human intervention.

 The CERN council approves the construction of the Large Hadron Collider.
 To achieve the project without enlarging CERN’s budget, they decide to build the accelerator in two stages.

-ATLAS submitted the technical proposal of the experiment to the LHC Experiments Committee.
-Approval to proceed with technical design reports was granted in early 1996, followed by the submission of the first report on 15 December of the same year.
-A long series of technical design reports have been submitted since then.
-In July 1997, the Committee approved the construction of the ATLAS detector.
-Teams all over the world built detector components and worked on final technical developments.
+The ATLAS Collaboration submits the technical proposal of the experiment to the LHC Experiments Committee.
+Approval to proceed with technical design reports would be granted in early 1996, followed by the submission of the first report on 15 December of the same year.
+A long series of Technical Design Reports follow.

 The first prototype bending-magnet for the LHC reaches a field of 8.73 Tesla, which is higher than the 8.4 Tesla field at which the LHC will operate in 2012.